sarthak1682/Research_Study/src/site/notes/RelAI/A New Kind of Turing Test.md

 Q - Is that it?
 For now, Yes!
 I have to think more about this, even try to disprove it like an honest Person but till then I have figured out why I should walk the Road of Truth and Justice.
 Adios!

-### Related Questions
-Q - Is Deduction an Operation over Statements?
-(Yeah, I think so.)

 ### References :